Broken Hill: Geology

 Looking down Sulphide St to the rail line and man-made mullock heaps in the background.
 The Broken Earth visitor centre is in the background.

 Broken Hill's massive orebody, which formed about 1,800 million years ago, has proved to be among the world's largest silver–lead–zinc mineral deposits.
 The orebody is shaped like a boomerang plunging into the earth at its ends and outcropping in the centre.
 The protruding tip of the orebody stood out as a jagged rocky ridge amongst undulating plain country on either side.
 This was known as the Broken Hill by early pastoralists.
 Miners called the ore body the Line of Lode.
 A unique mineral recently identified from Broken Hill has been named Nyholmite after Ron Nyholm (1917–1971).
 Lead with the isotope signature of the Broken Hill deposits has been found across the entire continent of Antarctica in ice cores dating back to the late nineteenth century.

 History

-The earliest human settlers in the area around Broken Hill are thought to have been the Wiljakali Indigenous Australians, once thought to have only intermittently lived in the area because of the lack of permanent water sources.
+The earliest human settlers in the area around Broken Hill are thought to have been the Wilyakali, a group of Aboriginal Australian people, once thought to have lived only intermittently in the area because of the lack of permanent water sources.

 The Broken Hill Town Hall, completed in 1890, was the council seat until 1968.